The Cut (British TV series): Series

 A second season and open auditions for two parts were announced in February 2010.
 The second series started filming in mid-March 2010 and airing started on 24 April, with the website airing it in five-minute chunks through the previous week.

 On 8 July 2010, it was announced on the blog that a third series has been commissioned.

 The Cut website release each episode of the show in daily five-minute chunks throughout the previous week, showing the whole of the upcoming episode before it airs.

-On 19 February 2011, The Cut announced on their Facebook page that there is 'a lot of work going on behind the scenes for a fourth series and a DVD release', although a DVD has not been officially confirmed and a fourth series will not be going ahead.
+On 19 February 2011, The Cut announced on their Facebook page that there is 'a lot of work going on behind the scenes for a fourth series and a DVD release, although a DVD has not been officially confirmed and a fourth series will not be going ahead.

 The Cut is distributed in the US through Hulu.

 Episodes

 Series 1

 A stranger's death draws 18-year-old Jay to London where he meets the Mackinnons and the Loxleys, two families with an age-old history of bad blood.

 Posh girl Marla Mackinnon falls for Jay, but Mack, her controlling dad, does not stand for it.
-Olive Loxley is dreaming of escape from her over-protective sister, Toni and their family café, but is troubled Stephen Mackinnon really her way out?
+Olive Loxley is dreaming of escape from her overprotective sister, Toni and their family café, but is troubled Stephen Mackinnon really her way out?